OmarLawaty/ip-address-tracker/README.md

 #### Where to use the key

-To use the Key you got from GeoIpify , Go to [key.js](./src/api/Key.js) and replace the `null` value with the key you just got.
+To use the Key you got from GeoIPify , Go to the [src directory](../src) and create .env File and store your key in `BD_KEY="YOURKEY"`

 ### Start the project